In this article, I want to suggest some simple exercises useful for developing chord tone solos and note targeting ability in a Blues context.

 I hope you get some inspiration from these simple exercises.

-Chord tones are the Holy Grail of great guitar solos: instead of playing boring scales up and down, we can mostly focus on certain notes (guess which they are?) and come out with melodic lines that flow nicely with the harmony of the tunes.
+Chord tones are the Holy Grail of great guitar solos: instead of playing boring scales up and down, we can mostly focus on certain notes (guess which they are? use this tool) and come out with melodic lines that flow nicely with the harmony of the tunes.

 - Use other arpeggios, built on other types of dominant chords, such as 9, 11 and 13